 Blocked Drains in Brighton

-Next time you cook a roast and pour the fat down the plughole or wipe your little ones bottom with a wet wipe and put it down the toilet, consider this.
+You may be surprised to hear that two major causes of blocked drains in Brighton are fat and baby wipes.
 Last month a 10-tonne lump of wet wipes and fat was removed from a sewer in Chelsea, West London.
 The huge toxic lump of congealed fat and household waste, known as a fatberg, was 40 metres long and so heavy that it broke the 1940s-era sewer.
 In 2013 a fatberg weighing 15 tonnes was found in Kingston, and last year workers spent four days clearing an 80 metre long fatberg from underneath Shepherds Bush Road.

 Grease and fat – One of the most common causes of all, yet it is also one of the easiest to prevent.
 Any fatty substances which are washed down the sinks will stick to the inside of the pipes, eventually building up so much that no more liquid can pass through.
 This can be easily avoided by leaving your fat to solidify and then putting it into the bin instead of washing it away.